mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Day 3, Evening:**

 **READ ALOUD:**
 > *Raven's Keep reveals itself as you round a mountain spur.
-It's not ruined like Raven's Rest—it's FUNCTIONAL.
+It's not ruined like Raven's Keep—it's FUNCTIONAL.
 A fortress carved into the living rock, walls black stone, towers flying Blackwood banners.
 You see guards on parapets, lights in windows, smoke from forges.
 This isn't a hideout.
 This is a STRONGHOLD.
 Hundreds of Unbound call this home.*
 >
 > *And they're watching you approach.
 Not with hostility—with curiosity.
 As if you're celebrities.
 Some point, whisper.
 A few wave hesitantly.
 Children peek from behind barrels.
 These aren't monsters.
 They're people.
 Families.
 Believers in a cause they think is just.*